home-assistant/home-assistant.io/source/_integrations/thread.markdown

 ToDo: find up-to-date logo with correct color.

 The "Built on Thread: requires border router" logo means Thread is your only supported network protocol for this device.
 You cannot use Wi-Fi to onboard this device.
-It also means you need a [Thread border router](#thread-border-router-devices) device.

 In addition, you will see a Matter or Apple HomeKit logo on the packaging.

 <p class='img'><img src="/images/integrations/thread/matter_onpackbadge_logo.png"  width="200"><img src="/images/integrations/thread/apple-works-with-homekit-logo.png"  width="200"> Matter or Apple HomeKit logo on the packaging.
  </p>

 Matter and HomeKit are smart home protocols.
-They are responsible for handling the Thread credentials and connect your Thread device to the Thread network.
+They are responsible for handling the Thread credentials and connecting your Thread device to the Thread network.
+They are needed to control your device.
 Both home automation standards are supported natively by Home Assistant.

 ## Adding a Thread-based device to Home Assistant

-How a Thread-based is added to Home Assistant depends on the home automation standard it uses.
+How a Thread-based device is added to Home Assistant depends on the home automation standard it uses.

 1. If you see the Matter logo on your device, follow the procedure [adding a Matter device to Home Assistant](/integrations/matter/#adding-a-matter-device-to-home-assistant).